 - HuGtto!
 Pretty Cure uses this to its advantage not just for crossover reasons, but for story purposes as well, as the main villains originated from a Bad Future that was caused by Hana not transferring schools at the start of the series, leading to her being stuck in a hostile environment that ultimately resulted in her death.
 Meanwhile, all of the Cures from previous seasons are able to come back due to them being stated to be from alternate universes, suddenly bringing new context to the Pretty Cure All Stars series.

 - JoJo's Bizarre Adventure: Part 7 introduces the concept of infinite universes by not only setting this story in a different one from the other parts, but also through Funny Valentine's Stand "Dirty Deeds Done Dirt Cheap", which can travel from one universe to another.

 - The setting of Lyrical Nanoha is advanced enough to have fairly casual inter-dimensional travel, with the Time-Space Administration Bureau monitoring the security, safety, and cultural growth of every dimension.

-- Though not confirmed officially, the Evaverse is implied to use this trope between the various continuities and spinoffs.
+- Though not confirmed officially, the Neon Genesis Evangelion franchise is implied to use this trope between the various continuities and spin-offs.
 Kaworu appears to be aware of and/or remember every single one, including the anime, the mangas, the games, even the Rebuild films.
-If true, it means he's the fucking creepiest Stalker with a Crush and Memetic Molester EVER since he's stalking his (male) love across several universes.

 - Noein has this where every universe is a For Want of a Nail situation, running off the theory that for every decision made, Another Dimension is created where the other option was chosen.
 Much philosophy ensues.